Illinois Labor Law Poster.

 6. Illinois Workers’ Compensation Law

-Coverage includes medical expenses, wage replacement, and disability benefits
+• Covers medical care, wage replacement, and disability

 8. Illinois Employee Sick Leave Act

-Allows employees to use personal sick leave benefits to care for family members
+• You may use personal sick leave to care for a child, spouse, parent, or other family member

 9. Occupational Safety and Health Act (OSHA) – Federal